jetpack-pizza/demo/content/working-with-source-code.md

 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/4_center_widget_2.png" alt="Center Widget" width="400"/>
 </p>

-Alternatively, you can select the **Wrap with new widget** option, which allows to implement any valid widget.
+Alternatively, you can select the **Wrap with new widget** option, which allows you to implement any valid widget.
 In this example, it is possible to use the same ``Center`` widget:
 <p align="center">
 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/4_wrap_widget.gif" alt="Wrap With New Widget" width="500"/>
 </p>